• Skip to primary navigation

 Make a Naked Egg

-This one requires a bit of forward planning, but did you know you can remove the shell from an egg with vinegar?
-Simply leave an egg soaking in vinegar for about 48 hours and you should be able to rinse off the shell.
+This one requires some forward planning, but did you know you can remove the shell from an egg with vinegar?
+Simply leave an egg soaking in vinegar for about 48 hours, and you should be able to rinse off the shell.
 Once you have a shell-less egg, see if you can bounce the egg without it breaking.

 How Tall?